Zen to Go Logo

 • Existing productivity metrics: Review the KPIs of participating teams.
 Are there improvements in efficiency or in the quality of work delivered after implementing these practices?

-Measuring these results not only justifies the investment in wellness but also provides you with hard data to continue building a healthy and productive culture.
+Measuring these results not only justifies the investment in wellness but also gives you hard data to continue building a healthy and productive culture.
 Well-designed workplace wellness programs offer a return that goes far beyond relaxation.

-To take it to the next level, combine these breathing techniques with deep work and habit-creation practices.
-This way you help your team consolidate the benefits and integrate them into their daily routine sustainably.
+To take it to the next level, combine these breathing techniques with deep work practices and habit creation.
+This way, you help your team consolidate the benefits and integrate them into their daily routine sustainably.

 Combine breathing with other wellness practices

-Once your team has gotten the hang of the breathing techniques for relaxation, the next step is to weave this powerful tool into a much more comprehensive wellness strategy.
-Think of conscious breathing as the foundation of a house; it’s fundamental, but the benefits soar when you combine it with other practices that care for both the body and the mind.
+Once your team has gotten the hang of the breathing techniques for relaxation, the next step is to weave this powerful tool into a much broader wellness strategy.
+Think of conscious breathing as the foundation of a house; it’s essential, but the benefits soar when you combine it with other practices that care for both body and mind.

 It’s like a multiplier effect.
-Someone who learns to breathe more deeply and slowly becomes much more receptive to the benefits of other activities, creating a virtuous circle of wellness that is noticeable in daily life.
+Someone who learns to breathe more deeply and slowly becomes much more receptive to the benefits of other activities, thereby creating a virtuous circle of wellbeing that is noticeable in day-to-day life.

 Una persona recibe un masaje relajante en un entorno profesional y tranquilo.